idaeyus/GistBlog/README.md

 # GistBlog
-## A blogging tool using GitHub Gists .
+## A blogging tool that uses GitHub Gists to run your blogs .
 GistBlog creates an interface for your markdown blog hosted via Gists .

 #  Tutorial
  1. Go to [your Gists dashboard](tab:https://gist.github.com/).